Balanced and Aeppli Parameters for the Heterotic Moduli: Introduction

 Let $X$ be a complex threefold, $\Omega$ a holomorphic volume form, and $(E,h) \rightarrow X$ a smooth complex vector bundle with metric $h$.
 With the data $(X,\Omega)$, $(E,h)$ considered fixed, the Strominger system \cite{Strominger} can be translated into a system for a pair $(\omega,A)$ satisfying the following three conditions: \begin{enumerate} \item The hermitian metric $\omega$ is conformally balanced: $d(|\Omega|_{\omega}\omega^2)=0$, \item The unitary connection $A$ solves the Hermitian-Yang-Mills (HYM) equation: $F_{A}^{0,2}=0$ and $F_{A}\wedge \omega^2=0$, \item The anomaly cancellation relation holds:

 \end{enumerate}

-These equations of heterotic systems have been historically split into two terms: \begin{enumerate} \item D-terms \cite{OHS}: $d(|\Omega|_{\omega}\omega^2)=0$ and $F_{A}\wedge \omega^2=0$, \item F-terms \cite{AGLO}: $i\partial\bar{\partial}\omega=\alpha'(\Tr F_{A}\wedge F_{A}-\Tr R_{\omega}\wedge R_{\omega})$ and $F_{A}^{0,2}=0$. \end{enumerate} Each relates to different supersymmetric couplings in the 4-dimensional effective supergravity theory.
+These equations of heterotic systems have been historically split into two terms: \begin{enumerate} \item D-terms \cite{OHS}: $d(|\Omega|_{\omega}\omega^2)=0$ and $F_{A}\wedge \omega^2=0$, \item F-terms \cite{AGLO}: $i\partial\bar{\partial}\omega=\alpha'(\Tr R_{\omega}\wedge R_{\omega} - \Tr F_{A}\wedge F_{A})$ and $F_{A}^{0,2}=0$. \end{enumerate} Each relates to different supersymmetric couplings in the 4-dimensional effective supergravity theory.

 It is worth noting that throughout the paper, we choose the Chern connection and its corresponding Chern curvature $R_{\omega}$.
-In the physics literature, one usually takes the Hull connection \cite{H1986} and views \eqref{anomaly-eqn} not as an equality but as an expansion where the remaining terms are of order $O(\alpha'^2)$.
+In the physics literature, one usually takes the Hull connection \cite{H1986} (see \eqref{hull-connection} and \eqref{bismut-connection} in the appendix for the definition) involving the 3-form $H$ and views \eqref{anomaly-eqn} not as an equality but as an expansion where the remaining terms are of order $O(\alpha'^2)$.
 Nevertheless, since our setup involves a perturbation of a K\"ahler background, our constructed solutions solve the equations of heterotic string theory to appropriate order in $\alpha'$.
 See Appendix \ref{app:justforchern} for justification for taking the Chern connection and a discussion of the physical system from string theory.